BOOKS

 A Nuanced Addition to Villain Retellings

 Highly recommended for readers who appreciate character-driven literary fiction with fairy tale elements.
-Hochhauser has created something rarer than a simple villain rehabilitation—she's crafted a genuine character study that honors both the complexity of human nature and the enduring power of the original tale.
+Hochhauser has created something rarer than a simple villain rehabilitation — a character study that holds Lady Tremaine accountable and makes her comprehensible at the same time.

 Perfect for book clubs seeking discussion-worthy material about family dynamics, women's choices, and moral ambiguity.
 The Reese's Book Club selection makes perfect sense; this novel offers exactly the kind of nuanced storytelling that generates passionate conversation.